Small mass limit of expected signature for physical Brownian motion: Introduction

-In \S\ref{sec: prelim} we collect some preliminaries on It\^o diffusion processes and their expected signature, with emphasis on the graded PDE system satisfied by the expected signature and the representation formula for its strong solution.

-Next, in \S\ref{sec: expsig of phys BM} we discuss the above PDE system when specialised to the physical Brownian motion.
-Also, the small mass limit for the 1-D case is completely solved via the explicit formulae in \S\ref{sec: expsig of phys BM}.

-The most important section of our paper is \S\ref{sec: arb dim}, in which the small mass limit for the expected signature of the momentum of physical Brownian motion in \emph{arbitrary dimension} is carefully justified, by delicate analyses on the associated graded PDE system.

-Finally, when $\scrm$ is diagonalisable, we succeed in obtaining explicit expressions for the small mass limit in \S\ref{sec: diag}.
+In \S\ref{sec: prelim}, we collect some preliminaries on It\^o diffusion processes and the recursive PDE system satisfied by the expected signature.
+The small mass limit for the 1D case is completely solved via the explicit formulae in \S\ref{sec: expsig of phys BM}.
+The most important section is \S\ref{sec: arb dim}, in which the small mass limit for the expected signature of the momentum of physical Brownian motion in \emph{arbitrary dimension} is carefully justified, by delicate analyses on the associated recursive PDE system.
+Finally, when $\scrm$ is diagonalisable, we obtain explicit expressions for the small mass limit in \S\ref{sec: diag}.
 The proofs of several technical lemmas are given in Appendix~\ref{sec: appendix, lemma}.
 Detailed computations for the third level expected signature $\Phi_3^{(m)}$ can be found in the \hyperlink{https://github.com/DeepIntoStreams/EsigPhysicalBM/blob/main/Phi_3_computation.pdf}{online appendix}.